18b9007/code_refactoring/refactoring_06/refactoring_06.md

 <br>- If bag weight 50~70 lbs and there is 1 bag -> $100 if first bag
     > $150 for additional bags

-<br><br>The above code has a rather complex conditioning statement that can be simplified to become more readable and easily understood.
+<br>The above code has a rather complex conditioning statement that can be simplified to become more readable and easily understood.
 This was done in 2 steps, where the if statement specifically was modified:

 <br>First approach:
 <br>Below new lines of code added before the main method: